Majumder99/Majumder99/README.md

 # 💫 About Me:
 I'm Sourav Majumder.
-I'm currently working with Prottoy which is a tech farm in Dhaka, Bangladesh.
-Recently, I'm trying to get to know about blockchain. <br>
+I'm currently working at zatiq which is a software company in Bangladesh.
+I'm here as a Jnr software developer.
+I have known web, app and blockchain development for over 3 years.
+Thank you for visiting my profile. <br>

 ## 🌐 Socials: